MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection

-\textbf{Quantitative comparison on BP4D:} AU detection results by different methods on BP4D are shown in Table \ref{tab:BP4D_f1} and Table \ref{tab:BP4D_AUC}, where the proposed MGRR-Net outperforms the state-of-the-art methods with impressive margins.
+Table \ref{tab:BP4D_f1} and \ref{tab:BP4D_AUC} show the AU detection results of different methods in terms of F1-frame, Accuracy and AUC on BP4D dataset, where the method in the left of Table \ref{tab:BP4D_f1} uses a feature extractor without pre-training and the method with * is based on the pre-trained feature extractor (our method is trained on BP4D only).
 Compared with the multi-branch combination-based J$\rm \hat{A}$ANet \cite{shao2021jaa}, the average F1 frame score and average accuracy score of MGRR-Net get 1.3\% and 1.1\% higher, respectively.
-Compared with the previous method DSIN \cite{\cite{corneanu2018deep}}, which simultaneously modeled the deep feature learning and the structured AU relationship in an unified framework, our greatly outperforms it by 4.8\% in terms of F1-frame.
-Furthermore, compared with latest graph-based relational modeling method SRERL \cite{li2019semantic}, MGRR-Net increases the average F1-frame and average AUC by large margins of 0.8\% and 8.3\%.
+Furthermore, compared with the latest graph-based relational modelling method SRERL \cite{li2019semantic}, MGRR-Net increases the average F1-frame and average AUC by large margins of 0.8\% and 8.3\%.
 This is mainly due to the fact that the proposed method models the semantic relationships among AUs while also gaining complementary features from multiple global perspectives to increase the distinguishability of each AU.
-In addition, MGRR-Net achieves the best or second-best detection performance for most of the 12 AUs annotated in BP4D compared with the state-of-the-art methods.
-And compared with the advanced models pre-trained with additional data (marked with $*$ in Table \ref{tab:BP4D_f1} and Table \ref{tab:BP4D_AUC}), our MGRR-Net still has strong competitiveness.
+In addition, our MGRR-Net achieves the best or second-best AU detection performance in terms of F1-frame, Accuracy and AUC for most of the 12 AUs annotated in BP4D compared with the state-of-the-art methods.
+For example, compared with the latest method MMA-Net \cite{shang2023mma}, which simultaneously modelled the deep feature learning and the structured AU relationship in a unified framework, ours greatly outperforms it by 0.3\% in terms of the average of F1-frame.
+In addition, compared with the advanced models pre-trained with additional data (marked with $*$ in Table \ref{tab:BP4D_f1} and Table \ref{tab:BP4D_AUC}), our MGRR-Net still has strong competitiveness.

-Experimental results of MGRR-Net demonstrate its effectiveness in improving AU detection accuracy on DISFA and BP4D, as well as good robustness and generalization ability.